Bed Bugs vs. Fleas

 Flea bites are typically located around the legs and the ankles and can look very similar to a bed bug bite as they cause redness to the skin.

-What you have to realize about these pests is that they are quite different at least when it comes to their looks.
-They are reddish brown in regards to their color and you can see them with the naked eye, so they are pretty large to begin with.
+What you have to realize about these two different pests is that they are quite different at least when it comes to their looks. bed bugs are reddish brown in regards to their color and you can see them with the naked eye, so they are pretty large to begin with.

 However, there are some differences to consider too.
 The bed bugs are oval and flat, but the fleas are long and narrow.
 They do appear to have a flattened body from the top to bottom though.